 RGI = Your Hotel’s RevPar / Hotel Market RevPar

-Need extra help?
+Need some extra help?
 Leave a comment or get in touch.
 Ask a question about your hotel.